ahabhgk/promise-node/README.md

 p1.start(0)
 ```

-## I made this repo just for fun and 装逼 😎.
+## I made this repo just for fun and learn CoR pattern.

+There are lots of better way to handle asynchronous, you even can change Koa's onion model (or other framework) to handle asynchronous, I'm just a FE beginner and very interested in it.